 5) In this example, the reason for absence is known because the parents rang the secretary's office.
-Click on the arrow in the top right-hand corner. / In diesem Beispiel ist der Grund für die Abwesenheit bekannt, da die Eltern beim Sekretariat angerufen haben.
-Clicken Sie auf den Pfeil rechts oben.
+Click on the arrow in the top right-hand corner. / In diesem Beispiel ist der Grund für die Abwesenheit bekannt, da die Eltern beim Sekretariat angerufen.